corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

-* Register the package namespace to be claimed by the public key generated above:
+4. Register the package namespace to be claimed by the public key generated earlier:
 ```shell
 # Register the Java package namespace using the Network Bootstrapper
 java -jar network-bootstrapper.jar --dir build/nodes --network-parameter-overrides=network-parameters.conf